 2) include an academic writing sample with your application (for example, a research report or final paper completed for a course such as PSYC217, PSYC260 or PSYC366).

 I am currently accepting applications for prospective graduate students in Health Psychology.
-If you are interested in joining the Health and Adult Development Lab as part of your graduate studies, please review the below information.
+If you are interested in joining the Health and Adult Development Lab as part of your graduate studies, please review the information below and check this page for future updates.

 Is this lab a good fit for me?